Skip to content

 Mistake #4: Assuming Levels Always Hold

 The Problem: Support and resistance levels can break.
-Trading blindly at levels without confirmation leads to "catching falling knives" or shorting breakouts.
+Expecting holds without confirmation leads to false expectations.

 The Fix:

-• Wait for confirmation: price rejection (wick reversal), volume spike, or Pentarch signal
+• Wait for confirmation: price rejection (wick reversal), volume spike, or Pentarch event

 • If level breaks on high volume, don't fight it β†’ level becomes new support/resistance